Home

 Great-granddaughter Hilda Cook ( ? - ? ) wedded William Van Arsdale.
 They resided in 1956 in Trenton, NJ.

 • Granddaughter Pauline G. Laros (1894-1970) was born in about 1894.
 She was joined in marriage with Reuben S, Moyer (1897-1986), son of Milton L. and Minnie M. (Shimer) Moyer.
 He was a veteran of World War I, having served as a yeoman with the U.S. Navy.
 In about 1950, he was hired by the Allentown School District to provide maintenance services.
-He retired from this work in 1965, after 15 years wo work.
+He retired from this work in 1965 after 15 years.
 They dwelled in Allentown.
 She died at the age of about 7 or 76 in 1970.
 She rests in Greenwood Cemetery.

 • Granddaughter Joyce S. Laros (1899- ? ) was born on Jan.
 2, 1899 in Allentown.
-She was united in wedlock with Robert R. Horlacher ( ? - ? ).
-They resided in Allentown at 1830 Chew Street.
+She was a 1917 graduate of Allentown High School.
+On Oct.
+20, 1918, at the age of 19, Joyce was united in wedlock with Robert R. "Roxy" Horlacher ( ? - ? ).
+The pair remained together over the ebbs and flows of 48 years together.
+They resided in Allentown at 1830 Chew Street and became the parents of Barbara Follweiler and Joyce Wenck.
+Joyce in later years served on the arrangements committee of her high school class's 50th reunion, and took art classes in the school district's adult evening programmin.
 She suffered a cerebral hemorrhage and died in Sacred Heart Hospital at the age of 68 on Feb.
 20, 1967.
 Her remains were placed into eternal repose in the mausoleum of Grandview Cemetery in Allentown.

 • Grandson Henry G. Laros ( ? -1975) was born in (?).
-He married Arlene K. ( ? - ? ).
+Circa June 1926, he married Arlene K. ( ? - ? ).
 They produced a daughter, Judith McCormick.
 Henry migrated to Detroit and in 1923 joined Swift & Co.
-He moved to Chicago, where he remained at least through 1959.
+Then after marriage, they moved to Chicago, where he remained at least through 1959.
 He was a district superintendent for Swift & Co. of Philadelphia, retiring in 1963 after four decades of work.
 In 1964, he was named assistant to the vice president of sales and distribution for Arbogast & Bastian, Inc., a meat-packing firm of Allentown.
 They were members of First Presbyterian Church of Allentown.
-In his final years, he lived at 650 Benner Road in the Trexler Park Apartments in South Whitehall.
+In the couple's final years, they lived at 650 Benner Road in the Trexler Park Apartments in South Whitehall.
+On their 40th wedding anniversary, in June 1966, they celebrated with a family dinner at the Lehigh Valley Club.
 He became ill at home on or about April 14, 1975 and was rushed to Sacred Heart Hospital, where he was dead on arrival.

 Solomon's Church